The Magellan Explorer Award

 Use the checklist to ensure you've completed all parts of your Magellan Research Application.

 You can get paid!
 Preston hires you when you receive the Magellan Explorer grant and request a salary.
 You'll submit time sheets each week and receive a paycheck.
-The standard rate for students receiving the Magellan Explorer is $10 per hour.
+The hourly rate for students receiving the Magellan Explorer is $10 per hour.